Warming, loving, substantial food

 While I am writing this (2 December 2010) it’s freezing cold outside, the canal in front of my house is frozen, and everything is covered with a layer of snow.
 Apparently I live near a salt depot, for in the last half hour I have counted five gritting lorries loaded with salt to sprinkle on the slippery roads.
 So of course I developed an instant fancy for Stamppot Boerenkool.
 This dish of mashed potatoes and kale, served with rookworst, is very popular in the Netherlands during the winter season.
 As with all traditional dishes, there are many recipes for this dish.
 On this page you’ll find mine.

 Not so long ago, when most households always had a skillet with gravy from the day before, stamppot was served as a little volcano, with well for the gravy.
-People still do this, but now often with industrial gravy from a package.
-I don't use gravy at all, but butter or lard, and bacon and onions to get a juicy stamppot.
+People still do this, but now they often use industrial gravy from a package.
+I don’t use gravy at all, but butter or lard, and bacon and onions to get a juicy stamppot.
 However, if you happen to have some leftover old-fashioned gravy, try it with this dish.
+The Dutch have enjoyed this dish for centuries, as this recipe from the eighteenth century proves.

 I have left stamppot and rookworst untranslated, because there are no equivalents for these words in English.
 Stamppot is not the same as a stew, and rookworst is not just any smoked sausage.
 The recipe below explains what a stamppot is, under the explained ingredients you can see exactly what a Dutch rookworst is.
 If you can’t get rookworst, use Frankfurters instead, although they are not really the same.